Kinto/kinto/docs/configuration/settings.rst

 Using the various `Pyramid authentication packages
 <https://github.com/ITCase/awesome-pyramid#authentication>`_, it is possible
-to plug any kind of authentication.
+to plug in any kind of authentication.

 Firefox Accounts
 ::::::::::::::::

-Enabling :term:`Firefox Accounts` consists in including ``cliquet_fxa`` in configuration, mentioning ``fxa`` among policies and providing appropriate values for OAuth2 client settings.
+Enabling :term:`Firefox Accounts` consists of including ``cliquet_fxa`` in configuration, mentioning ``fxa`` among policies, and providing appropriate values for OAuth2 client settings.

 See :github:`mozilla-services/cliquet-fxa`.